pachyderm/pachyderm/doc/docs/master/reference/scaling_limits.md

 - all other `extract`, `list`, `run`, `start`, `stop pipeline` commands' behavior remains unchanged.

 ### Limit on the number of workers per pipeline
-Pachyderm has [two parallelism](https://docs.pachyderm.com/latest/reference/pipeline_spec/#parallelism-spec-optional) strategies: constant and coefficient.

 When `constant` parallelism > 8:

 - `pachctl create pipeline` and `pachctl update pipeline` fail.
 A message to STDERR and pachd logs is generated.
 You will need to update your pipeline specification file accordingly or activate an Enterprise license.

-The previous behavior differs for a `coefficient` parallelism:

-- `pachctl create, update, edit pipeline` will succeed. **However, Pachyderm will scale the number of workers up to the Community Edition limit**, and ignore the remaining workers if the value set on `coefficient` results in a request for more than 8 workers.
-A message is logged in pachd logs.

 ## What happens when you upgrade to 1.13 and have more than 16 pipelines?
 All existing pipelines **continue to work** after an upgrade to 1.13. pachd logs will mention the successful startup above the "update pipeline message".
 However, you will not be able to create additional pipelines.